 “Block Prep”

-I started the build with a good factory 4 bolt main block.
-It was magnifuxed to make sure it had no cracks, bored and hone .030″ over (with a torque plate), line honed, then decked to ensure proper piston to cylinder head clearance and proper compression quench.
+The build started with a good factory 4 bolt main block that was magnifuxed, bored and hone .030″ over with a torque plate, line honed, then decked.
 All the block casting flash was removed and the oil return holes in the lifter valley were cleaned up and radiused.

-Once all the machine work was done I cleaned all the bolt holes with thread chasers.
-I also chamfered the top of the cylinder head bolt holes to ensure the heads would sit flush on the blocks deck.
-The oil galley holes behind the timing chain were tapped so threaded pipe plugs could be installed.
+The block was cleaned, all the bolt holes chased and chamfered to ensure the heads would sit flush on the deck.
+The oil galley holes behind the timing chain were tapped and threaded pipe plugs were installed.

-The bottom of the cylinder bores were sanded with emery cloth to eliminate the sharp edge left by the machine work which can scuff of the piston skirts.
+The bottom of the cylinder bores were sanded with emery cloth to eliminate the sharp edge to reduce scuffing of the piston skirts

 “The Bottom End”

-I wanted the bottom end to handle at least 600 HP in case there were any power upgrades in the future.
-I used a SCAT bottom end kit with 3.75″ stroke crankshaft, 6.0″ connecting rods, KB pistons with floating wrist pin, Speed-Pro moly piston rings, and Clevite main and connecting rod bearings.
-Note: all the bottom end bearings received a light chamfering with a bearing sharper to eliminate any burrs.
+The bottom end needed to handle 600+ horsepower so a SCAT bottom end kit was used.
+It has a cast steel 3.75″ stroke crankshaft, 6.0″ connecting rods, KB pistons with floating wrist pin, Speed-Pro moly piston rings, and Clevite bearings.
+All bearings were deburred before installation.

-A complete Comp Cams 12-212-2 valve train kit was used: camshaft, lifters, push rods, valve springs, retainers, and locks.
-The cam timing was degreed and showed 2 degrees of advance.
-Becasue the block had been line bored an upgraded -.005″ timing chain had to be used, I chose one with a torrington bearings to reduce friction on the block.
+A Comp Cams 12-212-2 valve train kit was used: camshaft, lifters, push rods, valve springs, retainers, and locks.
+The cam timing was degreed to 2 degrees advanced.
+The block was line bored so a -.005″ timing chain with a Torrington bearings was installed

 “Cylinder Heads”

-A set of iron World Product Sportsman II 200 cc cylinder heads were used.
-They were pocket ported, the bowls below the valve seats were opened up and the intake valves received a 52 degree back cut to help with low lift flow numbers.
-The heads came with stainless steel 2.02″intake and 1.60″ exhaust valves.
-The heads were taken to Saddleback College in Mission Viejo Calif. and placed in the Super-flow flow bench to record the flow numbers.
-The cylinder heads combustion chambers were cc’d and found to be at 78cc’s.
+Iron World Product Sportsman II 200 cc cylinder heads were used.
+They were pocket ported in the bowls below the valve seats and the intake valves received a 52 degree back cut to help increase the low lift flow numbers.
+Stainless steel 2.02″ intake and 1.60″ exhaust valves were used.
+The combustion chambers were checked and came in at 78cc.
 With a flat top piston and zero deck height the static compression ratio was 9.25/1.
+The heads were placed on the flow bench see the spec sheet below

-The valve spring height was set to 1.800″ and the valve spring retainer to valve guide seal clearance was checked, there was plenty of room with over .850″.
-The push rod length and rocker arm geometry was checked.
+After checking spring retainer to valve guide seal clearance the valve spring height was set to 1.800″.
+The rocker arm geometry was checked.
 Notice: the use of Crane Cams full roller rocker arms and poly locks.

-Topping off the 383 is an Edelbrock RPM Performer intake manifold.
-It was match ported to the heads and the dividing bar between the dual planes was contoured to ensure equal distribution of fuel to all the cylinders.
+An Edelbrock RPM Performer intake manifold was match ported to the heads and the dividing bar between the dual planes was contoured to ensure equal distribution to all the cylinders.
 You can see the intake runners before and after match porting.

 “Ignition system”